backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/EC2 Basics.md

 ## EC2 User Data
 - Using EC2 User Data we can run a script when our **instance boots for the first time**.
+- We can run **shell scripts** and **cloud init directives**.
-- It is not run when rebooting instances.
+- It is not run when rebooting instances *but*
+	- You can *update your configuration* to ensure that your user data scripts and cloud-init directives run *every time you restart your instance*.
+By default, the scripts are run, only once during the boot process while first launching the instance.

 - It helps in *automating boot tasks*.

 > [!caution] EC2 User Data script **runs with the root user**.
 Any command you have in there will have sudo rights.